Elaine Campbell

 A pioneer in nitric oxide technology and therapeutic research.

 Dr. Miller has 30 years of experience in nitric oxide (NO) research, drug and device development, and commercialization.
-He has served as CEO/CSO in nitric oxide biotech startup fundraising and out licensing, and has expertise in clinical trial design and execution, intellectual property, regulatory affairs, and management.
+He has served as CEO/CSO in nitric oxide biotech startup fundraising and out-licensing, and has expertise in clinical trial design and execution, intellectual property, regulatory affairs, and management.